delwar36/splash_route/README.md

 # Splash Route

 It is just a route with fancy animation.
-It is used to show the splash animation while navigate to another page.
+It is used to show the splash animation while navigating to another page.

 <br><br>